tessarin/dither/README.md

 processing an image.
 Other possible palettes include:

  - Grayscale of any given size
- - Automatic, generated in the given size with the median-cut quantization algorithm
+ - Automatic, generated with the given size using the median-cut quantization algorithm
  - Custom palette